March 7

 Joyful Christians, Glorious Martyrs

-Perpetua and Felicity were sentenced to death as punishment for professing the name of Christ and refusal to renounce the Christian faith.
+Perpetua and Felicity were sentenced to death as punishment for professing the name of Christ and refusing to renounce the Christian faith.
 Despite the impending death they were about to face, they remained serene in the face of their fate, filled with God’s peace in their hearts.
 Perpetua and Felicity were thrown into an arena of wild animals.
 However, they were not killed.
 In order to satisfy the bloodthirsty audience, the emperor Severus commanded that they be put to death by the sword.
 Let us read a portion of the revered From the story of the death of the holy martyrs of Carthage (from the Office of Readings, Memorial of Sts.
 Perpetua and Felicity):

 “The day of the martyrs’ victory dawned.
 They marched from their cells into the amphitheater, as if into heaven, with cheerful looks and graceful bearing.
-If they trembled it was for joy and not for fear.
+If they trembled, it was for joy and not for fear.

 Perpetua was the first to be thrown down, and she fell prostrate.
 She got up and, seeing that Felicity was prostrate, went over and reached out her hand to her and lifted her up.
-Both stood up together…
+Both stood up together.

-There Perpetua was welcomed by a catechumen named Rusticus.
+There, Perpetua was welcomed by a catechumen named Rusticus.
 Rousing herself as if from sleep (so deeply had she been in spiritual ecstasy), she began to look around.
-To everyone’s amazement she said: “When are we going to be led to the beast?”
-When she heard that it had already happened she did not at first believe it until she saw the marks of violence on her body and her clothing.
-Then she beckoned to her brother and the catechumen, and addressed them in these words: ‘Stand firm in faith, love one another and do not be tempted to do anything wrong because of our sufferings.’…
+To everyone’s amazement, she said, “When are we going to be led to the beast?”
+When she heard that it had already happened, she did not at first believe it until she saw the marks of violence on her body and her clothing.
+Then she beckoned to her brother and the catechumen and addressed them in these words: ‘Stand firm in faith, love one another, and do not be tempted to do anything wrong because of our sufferings.’…

 The people, however, had demanded that the martyrs be led to the middle of the amphitheater.
 They wanted to see the sword thrust into the bodies of the victims, so that their eyes might share in the slaughter.
-Without being asked they went where the people wanted them to go; but first they kissed one another, to complete their witness with the customary kiss of peace.
+Without being asked, they went where the people wanted them to go, but first they kissed one another to complete their witness with the customary kiss of peace.

 Bravest and happiest martyrs!
 You were called and chosen for the glory of our Lord Jesus Christ.”